 "The sexual struggle is of two kinds: in the one it is between the individuals of the same sex, generally the males, in order to drive away or kill their rivals, the females remaining passive; while in the other, the struggle is likewise between the individuals of the same sex, in order to excite or charm those of the opposite sex, generally the females, which no longer remain passive, but select the more agreeable partners." -- Darwin

-Darwin predicted that - since his theory lacked "a mechanism of inheritance", it would fail should a new theory come along containing one.
+Darwin predicted that - since his theory lacked "a mechanism of inheritance", it would fail should a new theory come-along, identifying one.
 After the simultaneous re-discovery of Mendel's laws in 1901 by Carl Correns, Erich Tschermak and Hugo de Vries, much of Darwin's theory was abandoned (or more accurately backgrounded) for a brief period of time.
-Most geneticists of that day concluded that Mendel's laws as applied to evolution (in a theory dubbed "mutationism") cashed-out the fossil record, speciation and diversity better than Darwin's did.
-Many geneticists at the time - explicitly - rejected Natural Selection.
+Most geneticists of that day concluded that Mendel's laws - as applied to evolution (in a theory dubbed "mutationism") - cashed-out the fossil record, speciation and diversity better than Darwin's did.
+Many geneticists at the time explicitly rejected Natural Selection.
 In short order - however, mutationism failed more rapidly than Darwin's did.

 In 1918, Sir Ronald Aylmer Fisher (against the scientific consensus) proposed that Darwin's biology was compatible with Mendel's laws and that any viable theory of evolution required both.
-Fisher's hypothesis turned on the pivot that Mendelian inheritance, via discrete alleles, "sum ups" into gradual and continuous changes in populations over short periods of time (and such changes accumulate into speciation events over geological periods of time).
-These Darwinian outcomes arising from Mendel's laws and Darwin's drivers were mathematically predictable (and mappable) with the statistical techniques, invented by Karl Pearson and himself.
+Fisher's hypothesis turned-on the pivot that Mendelian inheritance, via discrete alleles, "sums up" into gradual and continuous changes in populations over short periods of time (and such changes accumulate into speciation events over geological periods of time).
+These Darwinian outcomes, arising from Mendel's laws and Darwin's drivers, were mathematically predictable (and mappable) with the statistical techniques, invented by Karl Pearson and himself.
 The resulting theory of Population Genetics dealt a decisive blow to the Mendelian dominance held over biology in the early 20th century.

 Under the Great Synthesis from the 1920s to the 1950s, Darwinian biology and Mendelian genetics were formally fused by a blizzard of papers and books into what is known as "the Modern theory of evolution".
 However - even Darwinian biology and Mendelian genetics conjoined do not adequately explain the variation and diversity shown by living things.
 Theodosius Dobzhansky pointed this out - clearly and early on - due to his experiences in studying fruit flies on many continents.
 He knew that the emerging synthetic theory did not account for the bewildering number of fruit fly species he encountered.
 Dobzhansky proposed "isolating mechanisms" (finely-tuned, selectable sex traits and other factors which disincline populations from inter-breeding), and - initially - he tapped genetic drift to plaster over the cracks between the deficiencies in the new theory and the measure of species-diversity detected in nature.